bilal-fazlani/zio-ulid/docs/documentation/index.md

 This will return an `Either[ULIDBytesParsingError, ULID]` with following errors

-- `ULIDBytesParsingError.InvalidBytesLength` when chunk size is not 10
+- `ULIDError.InvalidBytesLength` when chunk size is not 10
-- `ULIDBytesParsingError.InvalidTimestamp` when timestamp is greater than 48 bits
+- `ULIDError.InvalidTimestamp` when timestamp is greater than 48 bits